dwwatson1/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

+This audit will ensure votes are recorded and tallied accurately.
+In addition to the audit, my careful analysis will ensure the integrity of the vote the help the Colorado Board of Elections respond effectively to allegations of fraud and error.

 ## Resources
 - Data Source: [election_results](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/election_results.csv)
 - Software Python: Software: Python 3.7.6, Visual Studio Code, 1.38.1